SudheerRajV/InterviewTask-Api/README.md

 ## Steps to Run Locally
 - Clone the repository.
 - Install dependencies.
+- Build the server(npm run build).
-- Start the development server(npm start).
+- Start the development server(npm run start).
 - Use Postman or any API client to make requests to(http://localhost:5001).

 ## API Documentation